Laguna Beach, CA

 Project Schedule

-The initial clearing is anticipated to begin in late 2024, assuming CEQA (California Environmental Quality Act), NEPA (National Environmental Policy Act), and CDP Coastal Development Permitting are completed.
+CEQA (California Environmental Quality Act) has been completed, and initial clearing is anticipated to begin in mid 2026, assuming that NEPA (National Environmental Policy Act), and CDP Coastal Development Permitting are completed.
 The project will be maintained in perpetuity.
 Vegetation removal would occur during normal business hours from 8:00 a.m. to 5:00 p.m.
 Monday through Friday, excluding weekends and federal holidays.